vu-ls/Crassus/README.md

 ## Using precompiled Crassus.exe

-If you trust running other people's code without knowing what it does, `Crassus.exe` is provided in this repository [LINK].
+If you trust running other people's code without knowing what it does, `Crassus.exe` is [provided in this repository](./binaries/Crassus.exe).

 # Usage